Creating And Sharing Content As A Blogger

 Best Practices For Creating And Sharing Content

-Having a well-executed social media strategy can go a long way in increasing awareness around your blog, helping you grow a larger audience, and connect with your followers better.
+Having a well-executed social media strategy can go a long way in increasing awareness around your blog, helping you grow a larger audience, and connecting with your followers better.

-Here are our best practices around creating and sharing content:
+Here are our best practices for creating and sharing content:

 1. Take Advantage Of Your Existing Social Media Content